xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 </pre>
 </div>

-The same example with **scale line cards** will not be dependant on the optimized profile activated, all the IPv4/23 routes will be stored in the external TCAM:
+The same example with **scale line cards** will not be dependant on the optimized profile activated, all the IPv4/23 routes will be stored in external TCAM:

 ![eTCAM-rest.jpg]({{site.baseurl}}/images/eTCAM-rest.jpg){: .align-center}